-The Certificate II in Printing and Graphic Arts is a pre-apprenticeship course that will give you an insight into the printing industry and provide you with the skills and knowledge you need to pursue a career in the printing and graphic arts industry.
-Students will undertake units which cover basic design, digital printing systems and processes.for digital printing.
+The Certificate II in Printing and Graphic Arts is a pre-apprenticeship course that will give you an insight into the printing industry and provide you with the skills and knowledge you need for digital printing.
+It covers basic design, digital photography, customer service, digital printing systems, and processes.

 Career opportunities, include: